 Let’s think about it together.
-All of the brands we are interacting with are easily remembered, and intuitively recognizable.
+All of the brands we interact with are easily remembered and intuitively recognizable.

 We go to Amazon to buy Nike sneakers, and FedEx delivers the parcel almost instantly.
 The mentions of these brands here are not native ads – they are just companies with consistent branding.